 If you’re looking for the ultimate control over your electronic toilet seat bidet, look no further.
 The Toto Washlet S350e is a fantastic heated toilet seat bidet and answers our question on whether or not this bidet is worth it!

-The SmartBidet SB-2000 Electric Bidet is the economy choice on our list of the top heated toilet seat bidet models for 2017.
+The SmartBidet SB-2000 Electric Bidet is the economy choice on our list of the top heated toilet seat bidets.
 Available in round or elongated models, the SB-2000 has a great price point for the features it comes with.

 Yes, that includes the heated seat.

 The SB-1000 requires a 110v outlet source to power on and is a 660W consumption unit.
 The heated seat is again on 24/7, unless you don’t prefer to spend about $3-4 per month keeping it warm.

 For a family of 4, that’s a no-brainer to us.Add that to the price you can get the SmartBidet SB-2000 at and it’s a no-brainer in general.

 Inexpensive, not cheap…

 Starting with the seat, it has self-closing capabilities which is not always a common feature.
 Given the price of the SB-2000, some heated toilet seat bidet models that cost $400+ don’t have the self closing feature.

 There are the usual suspects too; a drying feature, energy-save mode, pre and post cleaning options, temperature adjustments, and on and on and on!